Diegofergamboa/JavaScript-ECMAScript-Advance-Concepts/README.md

 💻

-Welcome to the "Course of ECMAScript History and Revision of JavaScript" repository! 📚 This repository serves as a comprehensive guide to ECMAScript (ES) features, covering ES6, ES7, and more.
-Here, you will find example files and in-depth explanations of various JavaScript concepts.
+Welcome to the "Course of ECMAScript History and Revision of JavaScript" repository! 📚 Explore a comprehensive guide to ECMAScript (ES) features, including ES6, ES7, and more.
+Find examples and explanations of various JavaScript concepts here. 🚀

 ## Table of Contents 📋